theupdateframework/taps/tap4.md

 The trust pinning file maps targets to repositories.
 This file is not available from a repository.
-It is either constructed by explicit actions from the client, or distributed by an out-of-band bootstrap process.
+It is either constructed by the user, or distributed by an out-of-band bootstrap process.

 The trust pinning file contains a dictionary.
 This dictionary contains two keys, "repositories" and "delegations".